-- They require strong data collection and a complex analysis of those data. - · They depend heavily on proper training. - Training the system with partial or unbalanced data makes the rules they infer not valid in all cases of use (especially in strange cases). - They are not very flexible to structural changes in the systems they represent; they need complete retraining if the system is changed.
+- They require strong data collection and a complex analysis of those data. - They depend heavily on proper training. - cases of use (especially in strange cases). - They are not very flexible to structural changes in the systems they represent; they need complete retraining if the system is changed.